Let PR show you how to use this vital tool successfully

 7. Don’t just post the exact same content on every social media channel

 See above.
 Each platform is unique and you need to treat them accordingly.
 For instance, Pinterest is not the place for wordiness and Twitter works best if you use relevant hashtags.

 Posting content just for shock value may give you a temporary bump in visibility, but it is detrimental if it goes against what you stand for or damages your reputation.
 Always be mindful that everything you post reflects on your company – for better or worse.

 You can’t use sales alone to determine if people are happy with your company; it’s possible that you are simply the least expensive or the most convenient.
 Consumers could still be dissatisfied with the quality of your product or your customer service.
 Find out what they like and capitalize on it.
 You must also discover areas where you may be falling short, because if you don’t figure it out, your competition will, and they won’t give you the chance to fix it like you should.

 10. Hire a PR agency to help you

 Social media management can be time-consuming, but it is worth the effort.
 By using a PR firm, you can take this task off your plate and focus on the other crucial tasks you must complete in order to grow your business.

 At Axia, we will help you develop a social media strategy that benefits both your company and the consumers you wish to reach.
-Contact us today or download a copy of our free e-book The Essential Social Media Management Guide for more information.
+Contact us today or download a copy of our e-book The Essential Social Media Management Guide for more information.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.